Suru River (Indus)

-The Suru River is a tributary of the Indus River that flows largely through the Kargil district of Ladakh, India.
-The Suru Valley is coextensive with the Kargil tehsil, with the town of Kargil situated on its banks.
-The river enters the Kharmang District of Pakistani-administered Gilgit-Baltistan, coursing a brief length before joining the Indus near Marol.
+The Suru River is a tributary of the Indus River that flows largely through the Kargil district of Ladakh in India, into the Skardu and Kharmang Districts of Gilgit-Baltistan in Pakistan.
+The Suru Valley is coextensive with the Kargil tehsil in Ladakh, with the town of Kargil situated on its banks.
+The river then enters the Kharmang District of Gilgit-Baltistan, coursing a brief length before joining the Indus near Marol.